Scamander: Family

-According to Hesiod, Scamander is the son of Oceanus and Tethys.
+According to Hesiod, Scamander is the son of the Titans Oceanus and Tethys.
 He is alternately described as a son of Zeus.

-He was the father of King Teucer, whose mother was the water nymph Idaea.
+Scamander was the father of King Teucer whose mother was the water nymph Idaea.
 He was also mentioned as the father of Glaucia, lover of Deimachus.
-Xanthus was credited to be the father of Eurythemista who bore Pelops and Niobe to Tantalus.
+Additionally, Xanthus was credited to be the father of Eurythemista who bore Pelops and Niobe to Tantalus.
 Strymo or Rhoeo, wife of Laomedon, king of Troy was also called his daughter.
+Lastly, he also became the father of the priest Melus by an unknown woman or nymph.

 Mythology

 Scamander fought on the side of the Trojans during the Trojan War (Iliad XX, 73/74; XXI), after the Greek hero Achilles insulted him.
 Scamander was also said to have attempted to kill Achilles three times, and the hero was only saved due to the intervention of Hera, Athena and Hephaestus.
 In this context, he is the personification of the Scamander River that flowed from Mount Ida across the plain beneath the city of Troy, joining the Hellespont north of the city.
 The Achaeans, according to Homer, had set up their camp near its mouth, and their battles with the Trojans were fought on the plain of Scamander.
 In Iliad XXII (149ff), Homer states that the river had two springs: one produced warm water; the other yielded cold water, regardless of the season.

 According to Homer, he was called Xanthos by gods and Scamander by men, which might indicate that the former name refers to the god and the latter one to the river itself.

+In a story by Pseudo-Plutarch, Scamander went mad during the mysteries of Rhea and flung himself into the river Xanthus, which was then renamed to Scamander.